rpianezza/Human-TE/ric_documentation/0_pipeline-installation.md

     which java
     which gzip

+Later, I also installed the pipeline using the same commands on vetgrid06.

 ## Batch effect control

 Here I analysed with the pipeline the same genome (cram file) on the two